-2.4 Installing DEC Ada on an OpenVMS Cluster
+2.4 Installing DEC Ada on a VMScluster

-If you want to run DEC Ada on multiple nodes of an OpenVMS Cluster, first check to see that you have the appropriate software license.
+If you want to run DEC Ada on multiple nodes of a VMScluster, first check to see that you have the appropriate software license.
 Then follow these steps after installing DEC Ada:

-- 1. Enter the LICENSE LOAD command to activate the license on each node in the OpenVMS Cluster on which DEC Ada is to be executed as described in the OpenVMS License Management Utility Manual. - 2.
-If the other nodes share a common system disk with the installation node, install DEC Ada on the other nodes by running the command procedure SYS\$STARTUP:ADA\$STARTUP.COM on each node of the cluster that has a software license.
-You must also update the SYS\$LIBRARY:DCLTABLES.EXE file on each of the other nodes by executing the following commands on each node:
+1. Enter the LICENSE LOAD command to activate the license on each node in the VMScluster on which DEC Ada is to be run as described in the OpenVMS License Management Utility Manual.

+2. If the other nodes share a common system disk with the installation node, install DEC Ada on the other nodes by running the command procedure SYS\$STARTUP:ADA\$STARTUP.COM on each node of the cluster that has a software license.
+You must also update the SYS\$LIBRARY:DCLTABLES.EXE file on each of the other nodes by entering the following commands on each node:
-'''

-$ INSTALL

-INSTALL> REPLACE SYS$LIBRARY:DCLTABLES.EXE
+\$ INSTALL INSTALL> REPLACE SYS\$LIBRARY:DCLTABLES.EXE

-'''